Lorias-Jak/LoriTime/.github/pull_request_template.md

 - [ ]  ... test your changes?
 - [ ]  ... solve all TODOs?
 - [ ]  ... remove any commented out code?
+- [ ]  ... update the changelog?
+- [ ]  ... update the documentation?

 Check if the build pipeline succeeded for this PR!